How to Value a Private Company: The Best Guide

 (c) Discounted Cash Flows

-Discounted cash flow is a valuation method which focuses on the private business itself, rather than doing a benchmark with other companies.
+Discounted cash flow is a valuation method that focuses on the private business itself, rather than doing a benchmark with other companies.

 Steps in doing a Discounted Cash Flows:

-I will be presenting here the general steps for a DCF valuation.
+I will be presenting here the general steps for a DCF valuation in public and private companies.
 If you want a more detailed discussion, I suggest you go see my guide to creating an excel model for discounted cash flows.

 1. First, you’ll need to compute the cost of capital which is equal to the weighted average cost of capital.